Helping Kids Like Vegetables

 - tear lettuce leaves.

-- break off cauliflowerets.
+- break off pieces of cauliflower.

-- use a potato peeler, with close supervision.
+- use a potato peeler with close supervision.

 A Reminder About Choking

 Children develop the motor skills involved in chewing and swallowing at different rates.
-Each child is ready at his own pace to progress from soft, pureed food to more texture.
+Each child is ready at their own pace to progress from soft, pureed food to more texture.
 Although a child can choke on any food, there are certain foods to be especially cautious about with very young children (under three years of age).